viamrobotics/docs/docs/components/encoder/arduino.md

 {{% /tab %}}
 {{< /tabs >}}

-The following attributes are available for webcams:
+The following attributes are available for `arduino` encoders:

 | Name | Inclusion | Description |
 | ---- | --------- | ----------- |